4 Findings

 4.1 Overview

-The result that one can see after implementing the primary source of information regarding the qualitative research design is that it helped the researcher have a one on one talk with the participants (Fukuda-Parr and Lopes, 2013).
+The result that one can see after implementing the primary source of information regarding the qualitative research design is that it helped the researcher have a one-on-one talk with the participants (Fukuda-Parr and Lopes, 2013).
 This made him realize what the actual factors are and what the ways they affect the countries are.
 This would not have been possible if an online interview or a quantitative research design had been used.
 Another result of implementing this research design is that the research could mold the question as per the need and requirement of the project.
 The interview was mostly to gather as much information as possible.
 This is the best way to get that.
-An email survey or questionnaire would have been not as useful in this area as everything is just a multiple choice question or a short answer thing which does not allow the researcher to acquire much information.
+An email survey or questionnaire would not have been as useful in this area as everything is just a multiple choice question or a short answer thing, which does not allow the researcher to acquire much information.
 These reasons made the researcher go for a method that is personal and provides the most detailed information- interviews (Rodríguez-Pose, 2013).
-This is because it helped them to explore the question further resulting in better data and information collection to reach to a fruitful output for the research study.
+This is because it helped them to explore the question further, resulting in better data and information collection to reach a fruitful output for the research study.
 The descriptive research design made it easier to gain deep insights into the topic and the link between human capital and innovation which helped in reaching a better conclusion.

 4.2 Research Findings